Leviathan121005/metropt3-anomaly-detection-autoencoder/README.md

 - Using a validation set to tune the threshold (**val_f1**) yields almost perfect recall, but lacks precision.
 - A fixed percentile threshold is not robust, as performance differs noticeably between Conv1D models with and without stochastic sampling under this setting.
 In contrast, both models achieve similar performance under val_f1-tuned thresholds.

 **Note:** Threshold selection is independent of model training.
-Hence, for the same model, they have the same reconstruction error distribution, but just with diffeerent threshold for testing.
+Hence, for the same model, they have the same reconstruction error distribution, but with different thresholds for testing.

 ### Isolation Forest metric comparison